 Format: GeoTIFF plus ancillary data.

-GCS Location: gs://gcp-public-data-landsat (located in the US region).
+Cloud Storage Location: gs://gcp-public-data-landsat (located in the US multi-region).